woodyjon/TurtleCoin-Nest/README.md

 Important notes:

 * Make sure *Walletd* or *Turtlecoind* are not running before you start *TurtleCoin-Nest*
-* If you encounter crashes, open the activity monitor (in your app > utilities), and force quit *walletd* (if it is running) before opening a wallet. (this bug is being fixed)
+* If you encounter crashes, open the activity monitor (in your app > utilities), and force quit *walletd* (if it is running) before opening a wallet. (this bug is being worked on)

 ### Linux